Annual pass and box a yellow ribbon.

 Experience dramatic life stories, power struggles, love, celebration and everyday life from the ice age to the present day.
 The museum are passionate about the history of Sweden and how history affects society.

-Two children in costume.
+Two children in Viking age clothes

 Photo: Jens Mohr, The Swedish History Museum/SHM.